-- resistance to corrosion and deterioration; and the method of its manufacture, construction or assembly; - (II) the nature of the gas transported by the pipeline facility or the LNG facility, including its corrosive and deteriorative qualities; the sequence in which the gas is transported; and the pressure required for transportation of the gas; - (III) the characteristics of the areas in which the pipeline facility or the LNG facility is located, in particular the climatic and geologic conditions (including soil characteristics) associated with the areas, the population, the population density, and the growth patterns of the areas: - (IV) any recommendation of the NTSB issued in connection with any investigation conducted by that Board; and - (V) such other factors as may be relevant. - (f) A Commission decision finding that a pipeline facility or a LNG facility is a hazardous facility shall contain the following: - (I) findings of fact that form the basis for the conclusion that the pipeline facility or the LNG facility is hazardous to life or property; - (II) conclusion that the pipeline facility or the LNG facility is a hazardous facility; - (III) legal basis for the decision and order; - (IV) description of the corrective action required of the operator; and - (V) the date by which the operator shall complete the ordered corrective action. - (g) The Commission shall dismiss the complaint if it determines that the pipeline facility or the LNG facility is not hazardous to life or property. - (h) Upon a showing that the ordered corrective action has been completed and has eliminated the condition(s) which made a pipeline facility or a LNG facility a severe and imminent risk to public safety, the Commission shall issue an order of satisfaction.
-Prior to issuing an order of satisfaction, the Commission may hold a hearing to determine whether the operator has completed the corrective action and whether the corrective action has eliminated the conditions(s) which made the pipeline facility or the LNG facility hazardous to life or property.
-The order of satisfaction shall be issued in the complaint docket in which the hazardous facilities order was entered. - (i) Following issuance of an order of satisfaction, the PSP Chief may issue a NPV pursuant to rule 11504 if information obtained during hazardous facility mitigation indicates that a violation of these rules led to the facility becoming hazardous. - (j) If the Commission determines that the delay inherent in holding a hearing may result in, and significantly increases the likelihood of, serious harm to life or property, the Commission may issue an expedited or summary HFO before holding a hearing.
+- (II) the nature of the gas transported by the pipeline facility or the LNG facility, including its corrosive and deteriorative qualities; the sequence in which the gas is transported; and the pressure required for transportation of the gas; - (III) the characteristics of the areas in which the pipeline facility or the LNG facility is located, in particular the climatic and geotechnical or geologic conditions associated with the areas, the population, the population density, and the community growth patterns of the areas: - (IV) any recommendation of the NTSB issued in connection with any investigation conducted by that Board; and - (V) such other factors as may be relevant. - (e) A Commission decision finding that a pipeline facility or a LNG facility is a hazardous facility shall contain a description of the corrective action required of the operator and the date by which the operator shall complete the ordered corrective action. - (f) The Commission shall dismiss the complaint if it determines that the pipeline facility or the LNG facility is not hazardous to life or property. - (g) Upon a showing that the ordered corrective action has been completed and has eliminated the condition(s) that made a pipeline facility or a LNG facility a severe and imminent risk to public safety, the Commission shall issue an order of satisfaction.
+Prior to issuing an order of satisfaction, the Commission may hold a hearing to determine whether the operator has completed the corrective action and whether the corrective action has eliminated the conditions(s) that made the pipeline facility or the LNG facility hazardous to life or property.
+The order of satisfaction shall be issued in the complaint docket in which the hazardous facilities order was entered. - (h) The Commission may bring a formal complaint alleging the existence of a hazardous facility supporting the issuance of an HFO and an NPV in the same proceeding, but is not required to do so. - (i) If the Commission determines that the delay inherent in holding a hearing may result in, and significantly increases the likelihood of, serious harm to life or property, the Commission may issue an expedited or summary HFO before holding a hearing.
 The provisions of paragraph (b) of this rule shall apply to a hearing held pursuant to this paragraph.
 The purpose of a hearing held pursuant to this paragraph is to determine whether the summary HFO should remain in effect, should be amended, or should be rescinded.
-The summary HFO shall include the following:

-- (I) the findings which support the determination that a summary HFO is appropriate; - (II) the corrective or remedial actions required of the operator; and - (III) a statement informing the operator of its right to a hearing, upon request, as soon as practicable after issuance of the order.
+The summary HFO shall include the following: - (I) the findings that support the determination that a summary HFO is appropriate; - (II) the corrective or remedial actions required of the operator; and - (III) a statement informing the operator of its right to a hearing, upon request, as soon as practicable after issuance of the order.

-11507.
+11508.
 Consent Stipulations.